-When individuals experience withdrawal symptoms in an effort to stop the drug usage, they develop substance dependence.
+When individuals experience withdrawal symptoms in an effort to stop drug usage, they develop substance dependence.
 Substance dependence is substance abuse accompanied by tolerance, withdrawal, unsuccessful efforts to stop, or continued abuse despite awareness of the persistent problems related to use.

 Alcohol, marijuana, tobacco, cannabis, cocaine, opioids, benzodiazepines, and barbiturates are the most commonly abused substances.
 One study concludes that one-third of all 10th-grade students reported using illicit drugs.

 There were 307,400 deaths from substance abuse in 2015 in the United States.
 Of these, 137,500 were due to alcohol abuse and 122,100 to opioid use.
 Comorbid mental health conditions are commonly seen in abusers of drugs and alcohol.

-Substance abuse leads to issues like mental illness, social issues, violent behaviors, vehicle accidents, suicides, burglaries, assaults, rapes, child abuse and homicides.
+Substance abuse leads to issues such as mental illness, social issues, violent behavior, vehicle accidents, suicides, burglaries, assaults, rapes, child abuse, and homicides.

 Psychological disorders are likely to persist for a long time after detoxification.

-Alcohol, marijuana, tobacco, cocaine, opioids, benzodiazepines, and barbiturates are most commonly abused substances.
+Alcohol, marijuana, tobacco, cocaine, opioids, benzodiazepines, and barbiturates are the most commonly abused substances.

-Individuals with substance abuse are more likely to have one of the following:
+Individuals with substance abuse are more likely to:

 - Have undiagnosed mental health problems

-- Failure of individuals to recognize long-term consequences of using drugs
+- Fail to recognize the long-term consequences of using drugs

 - Be susceptible to negative influence of peers

 - Suffer from parental neglect